raspberrypilearning/octapi-calculating-pi/en/step_9.md

     jobs.append(job)
 ```

-+ Finally, you need to collect the results from the jobs after they have completed, and calculate the total number of points that were inside the quarter circle.
++ Finally, you need to collect the results from the jobs after they have completed and calculate the total number of points that were inside the quarter circle.

 ```python
 total_inside = 0